-We have audited Comstock Resources, Inc. and subsidiaries' internal control over financial reporting as of December 31, 2017, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework) (the COSO criteria).
-In our opinion, Comstock Resources, Inc. and subsidiaries (the Company) maintained, in all material respects, effective internal control over financial reporting as of December 31, 2017, based on the COSO criteria.
+We have audited Comstock Resources, Inc. and subsidiaries' internal control over financial reporting as of December 31, 2018, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework) (the COSO criteria).
+In our opinion, Comstock Resources, Inc. and subsidiaries (the Company) maintained, in all material respects, effective internal control over financial reporting as of December 31, 2018, based on the COSO criteria.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the consolidated balance sheets of Comstock Resources, Inc. and subsidiaries as of December 31, 2016 and 2017 and the related consolidated statements of operations, stockholders' deficit and cash flows for each of the three years in the period ended December 31, 2017, and the related notes and our report dated February 26, 2018 expressed an unqualified opinion thereon.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the consolidated balance sheets of the Company as of December 31, 2017 (Predecessor) and 2018 (Successor), the related consolidated statements of operations, stockholders' equity and cash flows for the years ended December 31, 2016 and 2017 (Predecessor), the period January 1, 2018 through August 13, 2018 (Predecessor), and the period August 14, 2018 through December 31, 2018 (Successor), and the related notes and our report dated March 1, 2019 expressed an unqualified opinion thereon.